Making sense of state and district funding challenges

 In 1980, Colorado’s funding per student was $480 above the national average.
 By 2013, it was $2,100 below the national average.
 In 2015-16, Adams 12 received $7,147 per pupil, which is lower than the average district in Colorado receives at $7,311.
 Colorado is lower than the national average and the Five Star District is lower than the Colorado average.
 Read a Chalkbeat article about how schools are funded.

-Several Legislative acts led to decreasing state funding over the years:
+Several constituional amendments and legislative acts have led to decreased state funding over the years:

 Enacted in 2000, Amendment 23 requires the state to increase yearly funding for education by establishing a mininum increase in the amount of per-pupil funding given to districts by at least the rate of inflation.
 Also created the State Education Fund with the goal of catching K-12 funding up to where we were in the ‘80s.